MicrosoftDocs/win32/desktop-src/ICS/inetfwv6mgr-connections.md

 ---
 title: INetFwV6Mgr Connections property
 description: Specifies a scripting collection of the IPv6 connections present in the system at the time of the method call.
-It has the same semantics as EnumerateConnections. ms.assetid: '5c31ea81-abeb-4b0e-b254-46179daa87cd'
+It has the same semantics as EnumerateConnections. ms.assetid: 5c31ea81-abeb-4b0e-b254-46179daa87cd
+keywords:
+- Connections property ICS/ICF
-keywords: ["Connections property ICS/ICF", "Connections property ICS/ICF , INetFwV6Mgr interface", "INetFwV6Mgr interface ICS/ICF , Connections property"]
+- Connections property ICS/ICF , INetFwV6Mgr interface
+- INetFwV6Mgr interface ICS/ICF , Connections property
 topic_type:
 - apiref
 api_name: